 “Life tends to be the same as the legal profession,” Rector said.
 “They both hand you specialties you’ve never had or wanted.”

-Following the fire, the Rector Law Firm filed approximately 15 suits against the insurers of some Mountain Shadows homeowners who claimed they had not been paid in a timely manner or were not receiving what they were owed.
+Following the fire, Rector Stuzynski LLC filed approximately 15 suits against the insurers who were negotiating in bad faith on the black forest waldo canyon fires for some Mountain Shadows homeowners who claimed they had not been paid in a timely manner or were not receiving what they were owed.
 Rector said all closed cases have been “satisfactorily settled” out of court, but he learned many lessons about homeowners’ insurance, both as an attorney and a wildfire victim.